seamusdemora/PiFormulae/SHT3X_T&H_Sensor.md

 ### 1. The first step is to connect the sensor to the RPi:

-The schematic is simple: 2 wires for power, and two wires for I2C. **PLEASE NOTE** that I am using `i2c0` for this SHT3X connection; this due to the fact that the default `i2c1` was not in use/not available on this particular RPi 3A+.
+**Remove power from your RPi before making any wiring connections!** The schematic is simple: 2 wires for power, and two wires for I2C. **PLEASE NOTE** that I am using `i2c0` for this SHT3X connection; this due to the fact that the default `i2c1` was not in use/not available on this particular RPi 3A+.
 You may use any `i2cX` channel available for your RPi; simply watch out for commands including a specific reference to `i2c0`, and adjust accordingly.

 <!-- Begin schematic: In order to preserve an editable schematic, please
      don't edit this section directly.